kno10/reversegeocode/README.md

 ### Implementation Notes

-While osmosis --used-way --used-node did not work for me with tag filters, it apparently worked just fine without.
-Using these filters can reduce the planet file substantially, to about 13% of the planet file.
+While `osmosis --used-way --used-node` did not work for me with tag filters, it apparently worked just fine without.
+Using these filters can reduce the planet file substantially, from 30 GB to 5.1 GB.
 This is worth doing as a preprocessing step.
-It reduces the node count from 2.1 billion to "just" 460 million, the number of ways to 17 million (the number of relations remains unchanged, obviously).
-This way, 8 GB of RAM should be enough.

 As of now, you *will* need to use a Debian Linux system.
 Some of the libraries are not available on Maven central, so I had to put